-- For sales to your customers, that tax was applied properly, calculated correctly, and accumulated in a tax account;
+- For sales to your customers, to ensure tax was applied properly, calculated correctly, and accumulated in a tax account.

-- For the tax liability account, that all taxes levied and collected have been accumulated correctly and remitted;
+- For the tax liability account, to ensure all taxes levied and collected have been accumulated correctly and remitted;

-The legislation requires that you obtain written permission from Audit Services before destroying any records relating to the tax statutes administered by the branch.
-Your request should be made in writing to the Audit Director, Audit Services, Revenue Administration Branch, Revenue and Taxation Division, Department of Finance, PO Box 3000, Fredericton, NB, E3B 5G5.
+The legislation requires that you obtain written permission from the Audit and Investigation Services Branch before destroying any records relating to the tax statutes administered by the branch.
+Your request should be made in writing to the Audit Director, Audit and Investigation Services Branch, Revenue Administration Division, Finance and Treasury Board, PO Box 3000, Fredericton, NB, E3B 5G5.
 The Audit Director only authorizes disposal of records for the purposes of the provincial tax statutes.
 You should also ensure that other areas and level of government do not require retention of your records before destroying them.

 If you are selected for audit, an auditor will contact you by telephone or letter.
 The auditor will arrange an interview, advise what records will be examined, and ask that these records be made available at the audit location.